chizukeiku/PlantCanopyTemperature/README.md

 - DJI Zenmuse H20T
 - DJI Zenmuse XT S

-### Contributing
-Contributions are welcome!
-There are at least two ways to contribute:

-1. If you find a bug or want to suggest an enhancement, use the [issues page](https://github.com/gpereyrairujo/IRimage/issues) on this repository.
-2. If you modified, corrected or improved the macro code, you can use the [fork and pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) model.

-For any type of contribution, please follow the [code of conduct](CODE_OF_CONDUCT.md).

----

 ### License

 IRimage and IRimage-UAV Software licensed [GNU Affero General Public License v3.0](https://github.com/gpereyrairujo/IRimage/blob/main/LICENSE)